 Legalities

-Indonesia has particularly tough penalties for visitors who disobey its local laws.
+Indonesia has tough penalties for visitors who disobey its local laws.
 In 2024, the government increased the maximum penalty for those who overstay their visa, from up to a year in jail to up to 20 years, with zero tolerance for those who disobey immigration restrictions.
-Additionally, certain parts of temples and sacred sites have now been deemed off-limits, unless visitors are respectfully partaking in religious ceremonies.
+Additionally, certain parts of temples and sacred sites have now been deemed off-limits, unless visitors are respectfully taking part in religious ceremonies.
 Other notable legalities include:

 • Penalties for drug offences are extremely harsh and include fines, imprisonment and the death penalty